jesterreyperez/cat-photo-app/README.md

 - Adding CSS (for basic styling)
 - Adding a "Like" button for users to favorite cat photos.
 - Implementing JavaScript to load new random images on button click.

+## Live Demo
+You can view the live version of this project [here](https://jesterreyperez.github.io/cat-photo-app/).